Policy on the Protection of Children in Carnegie Mellon University Programs, Activities and Facilities

 Reports of child abuse must be immediately submitted to both:

-- The Pennsylvania Department of Human Resources.
+- The Pennsylvania Department of Human Services.
 Reports may be submitted:

 - Orally via the Child Hotline at 1-800-932-0313; or